 However, exceptions are never made with regard to the minimum criteria in the regulation for Paris Aligned Benchmarks (refer to Articles 2-12 in the Delegated Regulation (EU) 2020/1818/EU to the Benchmark Regulation).
 Indirect exposures Investments may be made in derivative instruments and exchange-traded funds (ETFs) that do not meet the sustainability requirements specified above (to a maximum of 3 percent of the fund's value) to simply and cost-effectively attain exposure to the underlying markets, as well as to manage the liquidity in the fund.
 As a result, in the event derivative instruments or ETFs would be screened, there may be individual companies that would not have been included in the index whose performance is tracked by the fund.
 Management of collateral Because the fund has the right to lend securities in order to streamline management and/or to utilize OTC derivatives, it is exposed to counterparty risk.
 To manage these counterparty risks, the Management Company pledges and receives securities as collateral on behalf of the fund.
 For a description of the Company's management of collateral, which securities are accepted and how they are valued, refer to the second section below under "Techniques and instruments (securities lending) and management of collateral".
 Risk profile of fund The fund is a equity fund which means a higher risk, but also the potential for a higher return.
-The fund's investments are geographically concentrated to equities issued by companies in the Nordic countries.
-This results in a risk which normally is higher than the risk for an investment in a diversified global equity fund that distributes its investments over several regions.
-However, the fund's investments are made in companies in several sectors or branches, which reduces the risk in the fund.
-Given that the fund's investments are made in foreign equities denominated in a currency other than the fund's base currency, an investment in the fund is associated with currency risk.
-Given that the fund consists of different share classes, changes in exchange rates can result in differences in the value and risk classification between the share classes based on the currency in which the share class is traded.
+The investments are concentrated to securities in the Nordic countries, which means the risk in the fund can be higher than the risk for an investment in a diversified global fund that distributes its investments over several regions.
+The fund has a currency risk, which means that the returns and the risk are affected by changes in exchange rates.
+The fund has share classes in various currencies, which means that the returns and the risk can vary across different share classes.
 The fund may invest in derivatives as part of its investment focus to increase returns in the fund and to create leverage.
 The volume of trading is limited where applicable and is expected to have a marginal impact on the fund's risk profile.
 A sustainability risk is an environmental-, social-, or corporate governance-related event or condition that, should it occur, could cause an actual or potential significant adverse impact on a company's value.
-Accordingly, environmental-, social-, or governance-related events can arise from a company's own business operations as well as from events that occur independently of the company.
-The risk is managed primarily by the selection of an index, in which the underlying assets meet the exclusion criteria applied by the fund company, through exclusion, as well as engagement in the form of dialogue and active corporate governance.
-The sustainability risks are systematically measured and followed up by the fund company and the fund's risk level is reported in the annual report.
+Accordingly, environmental-related, as well as social-, or governance-related events can arise from a company's own business operations or from events that occur independently of the company.
+The sustainability risks in the fund are systematically measured and followed up.
+The risk is deemed to be low and the actual measurement will be reported in the annual report.
 How are sustainability risks integrated into the investment decisions?